skepfusky/pandapaco-drawing-stats-vue/readme.md

 number of characters drawn, etc, which are, for now, probably, hard-coded unfortunately)

+For more in-depth explanation on how I gather data, refer to the `paco-drawing-data.ipynb` file.

 ## History

 This project collects title and date of the piece, character's species and names,